reddybhavi/reward-points/readme.md

 7. All common reusable react components are in common folder.
 8. All utils, data being fetched by services and constants are in Utils folder.
 9. Function to calculate rewards is in commonUtil(calculateRewardForEachTxn).
-10. CSS for files are in the same folder in css folder.
+10. CSS files for components are in css folder inside the same folder.
 11. All unit tests are in the same folder as of components/ services in folder __tests, covered most cases I think.